 - A fine of up to S$5,000 or

 - Up to 1 year in prison

-Failure to Keep Accounting records: Under section 199 of the Companies Act, a director who fails to keep an accounting record faces a fine of up to S$2,000 or and a prison sentence of up to 3 months.
+Failure to Keep Accounting records: Under section 199 of the Companies Act, a director who fails to keep an accounting record faces a fine of up to S$2,000 and/or a prison sentence of up to 3 months.

 Failure to Maintain Annual Accounts: According to Section 201 of the Companies Act, any director who willfully fails to maintain the annual accounts of the company faces a fine of up to S$10,000 or a prison sentence of up to 2 years.

 Failure to Hold Required Meetings: Under section 174 of the Companies Act, a director of a public company who fails to hold a statutory meeting faces a fine of up to S$1,000 and a default penalty.
-Similarly, under section 175, a director who fails to hold an annual general meeting faces up to a S$5,000 and a default penalty.
+Similarly, under section 175, a director who fails to hold an annual general meeting faces a fine of up to S$5,000 and a default penalty.

 Failure to Appoint an Auditor: According to section 205 of the Companies Act, a director who fails to appoint an auditor faces a fine of up to S$5,000.

 Payment of Dividends from a source other than profits: According to section 403 of the Companies Act, a director who issues dividends using a source other than profits can face a fine of up to S$5,000 and a prison sentence of up to 12 months.
 The director will also be liable to repay any creditors for any debt used to pay the dividend.

 Issue of Shares without shareholder approval: Under section 161 of the Companies Act, a director who issues shares without shareholder approval may be liable to compensate the company and shareholder to whom the shares were issued.

 Duty to Disclose: Under section 156 of the Companies Act, a director who fails to disclose their interest in company transactions or ownership of office property will face a fine up to S$5,000.